Retirement Board Approves 2.5% COLA for Retirees and Surviving Spouses

 The Retirement Board will review the results of the April 30, 2021 actuarial valuation in September to determine if the more recent fiscal year valuation data allows for reconsideration of a COLA in 2021.

-This year, as usual, your IRS Form 1099R for filing your 2020 taxes will be mailed to you by Northern Trust.
+Your IRS Form 1099R for filing your taxes will be mailed to you by Northern Trust.
 Northern is the company that processes the Police and Civilian Employees’ Retirement Systems monthly benefit payments.

 For those of you filing taxes in Missouri, below you will find additional information about Missouri’s Public Pension and Social Security Exemptions and Qualified Health Insurance Premiums.
 For those retired Police plan members who have their health insurance premium deducted from their monthly benefit check, below you will find a link to additional information about the IRS treatment of insurance premiums for retired public safety officers.